ThoughtWorks-SEA/developer-training/docs/frontend/http-request.md

 - create an input box that takes in a post id
 - create a submit button
-- on clicking submit button fetch the comments based on the postid `https://jsonplaceholder.typicode.com/comments?postId=1`
+- on clicking submit button fetch the comments based on the postId `https://jsonplaceholder.typicode.com/comments?postId=1`
-- feel free to add some styles to make it looks beautiful.
+- feel free to add some styles to improve the design

 2. Add a loader